vanadium/website/content/concepts/syncbase-overview.md

 Syncbase holds blob data and structured data.
 The data is organized by the following hierarchy:

-- Database: An app can contain multiple databases but will usually contain only one.
-A database is bound to the app that created it.
+- Database: An app is preconfigured to have a single database which may contain any number of Collections.
 - Collection: A collection is an ordered set of key-value pairs (rows), where keys are strings and values are structured types.
   Collections are the unit of access control and can be grouped together